Updated July 14, 2023

-Let us take an example where a trader purchased a bond future contract for the term of 2 years; the face value is $80,000, which will be paid at the time of expiration, the initial deposit was $4000 to facilitate the trade.
-The current price of the bond is $40, which equates to a $160,000 future position.
+For example, a trader purchased a bond future contract for 2 years; the face value is $80,000, which will be paid at the time of expiration, and the initial deposit was $4000 to facilitate the trade.
+The bond’s current price is $40, equating to a $160,000 future position.

 At the expiration date, the value of the bond goes down, and the bond is priced at $38 now, i.e., $152,000.
 This means that the trader will bear the loss of $8,000.
 The difference in the price is cash-settled, i.e., through the investor’s brokerage account.